uniabis/CsvHelper/docs-src/src/content/api/CsvHelper.Configuration/IHasConvertUsing`2.md

 ## Methods
 &nbsp; | &nbsp;
 - | -
-ConvertUsing([Func<IReaderRow, TMember>) | Specifies an expression to be used to convert data in the row to the member.
+ConvertUsing(Func&lt;IReaderRow, TMember&gt;) | Specifies an expression to be used to convert data in the row to the member.
-ConvertUsing([Func<TClass, String>) | Specifies an expression to be used to convert the object to a field.
+ConvertUsing(Func&lt;TClass, String&gt;) | Specifies an expression to be used to convert the object to a field.